hakonmh/DL-architectures-from-scratch/README.md

 The repository is structured as follows:

-* `nnfs`: The source code for autograd and the implementation of neural network architectures.
+* `dlafs`: The source code for autograd and the implementation of neural network architectures.
-* `notebooks`: Jupyter notebooks for explaining the code in `nnfs` in detail.
+* `notebooks`: Jupyter notebooks for explaining the code in `dlafs` in detail.
-* `tests`: Unit tests for the code in `nnfs`.
+* `tests`: Unit tests for the code in `dlafs`.
 * `data`: Where the datasets used in `notebooks` is stored.
 We use several different datasets to test the models based on the task they are designed for.

 ## Status